vagabond0079/lab-26-cowsay/README.md

 ## Learning Objectives
 * Students will be able to configure webpack to compile JS into a bundle
 * Students will be able to configure webpack to compile sass into a bundle
-* Stuendts will be able to configure babel to transpile JSX and ES6 to ES5 javscript
+* Students will be able to configure babel to transpile JSX and ES6 to ES5 javscript
 * Students will be able to create and render react components to the DOM
 * Students will be able to add event listeners to react components
 * Students will be able to update react component state